 Hurrah!
 It’s corn-on-the-cob season across the nation, and I grew a few rows of corn this year.
-Corn is great for eating but also has so many other uses including medicinal.
-Discover the how to use the entire corn including the kernals, husks, silks, and cob to make delicious recipes in the kitchen, natural remedies to heal, fun crafts, and more!
+Corn is great for eating, but its many other uses range from crafts to medicine.
+Discover how to use the entire corn, including the kernels, husks, silks, and cob, to make delicious recipes in the kitchen, natural remedies to heal, fun crafts, and more!

 For me there’s nothing like plopping an armload of just-picked-and-husked corn into a pot of boiling water for a few minutes and gobbling a few ears plain or with salt and butter!